microsoft/BotFramework-Composer/Composer/packages/server/README.md

 API server for composer app

 ## API spec

-This is a mimimal API spec to suppport manage multiple storage providers.
+### FileSystem API
+FileSystem api allows you to management multiple storages and perform file-based on top of them.

-### storage
+#### storage

 `storage` is a top-level resource which follows the common pattern of a REST api.